-Chad Wheeler trial date moved to July 22
+Trial date for former Seahawk Chad Wheeler moved back

 Wheeler, who was a backup offensive tackle for the Seahawks in 2019 and 2020 but has since been waived, was arrested on Jan.
 23 in Kent on suspicion of assaulting his girlfriend and later released from jail on $400,000 bond.

 He faces charges of first-degree assault domestic violence, a Class A felony, unlawful imprisonment domestic violence and resisting arrest.
+Wheeler pleaded not guilty to the charges in February.

+Another preliminary hearing is set for Thursday while an omnibus hearing has been set for June 24.

 Wheeler was on Seattle’s roster for part of the 2019 season and all of 2020, playing in five games for the Seahawks in a reserve role in 2020.